This topic provides answers to some frequently asked questions about the upstream and downstream storage of Realtime Compute for Apache Flink.

 What do I do if an incremental MaxCompute source table detects a new partition and some data is not written to the partition?

-No mechanism is provided to check whether the data in a partition is complete.
-If an incremental MaxCompute source table detects a new partition, the source table immediately reads data from the partition.
-If the incremental MaxCompute source table reads data from the ds partition of the MaxCompute partitioned table T, we recommend that you write data by using the following method: Execute the Insert overwrite table T partition (ds='20191010') ... statement without creating a partition.
-If the deployment succeeds, the partition and data are displayed.
+No mechanism is provided to check the data integrity of a partition.
+Therefore, each time an incremental MaxCompute source table detects a new partition, the source table reads data from the partition and writes the data to fully managed Flink.
+If the incremental MaxCompute source table reads data from the MaxCompute partitioned table T whose partition key column is ds, we recommend that you write data to the MaxCompute table by using the following method: Execute the Insert overwrite table T partition (ds='20191010') ... statement without creating a partition first.
+If the write operation is successful, the partition and partition data are available at the same time.

-Important We recommend that you do not use the following method to write data: Create a partition, such as ds=20191010 and write data to the partition.
-If the incremental MaxCompute source table consumes table T and detects the new partition ds=20191010, the source table immediately reads data from the new partition.
-If the data written to the partition is incomplete, the data fails to be read.
+We recommend that you do not use the following method to write data: Create a partition, such as ds=20191010, and write data to the partition.
+If the incremental MaxCompute source table consumes table T and detects the new partition ds=20191010, the source table immediately reads data from the new partition and writes the data to fully managed Flink.
+If specific data is not written to the partition, the data that is read by the incremental MaxCompute source table is incomplete.

-What do I do if the error message "ErrorMessage=Authorization Failed [4019], You have NO privilege'ODPS:***'" appears?
+What do I do if the error message "ErrorMessage=Authorization Failed [4019], You have NO privilege" appears during the running of the MaxCompute connector?

 • Problem description